dynamsoft-docs/capture-vision-docs/architecture/index.md

 ### Flexibility with Customizable Workflows

-In the DCV architecure, flexibility is achieved through task coordination.
+In the DCV architecture, flexibility is achieved through task coordination.

 Task coordination is a process in which CVR establishes a workflow connecting different tasks, and then calls upon the required functional products to perform these tasks on each image.